Find liberation

 Trauma-Informed Therapy for Women

-Helping You Heal from Relational or Attachment Trauma
+Helping You Heal from Relational and Attachment Trauma

 When we become adults, we generally shift our primary attachments from a caregiver to a partner or another significant adult relationship.
 If the trauma from your childhood attachments hasn’t been healed, you are likely to find yourself in other traumatic relationships as an adult.